Getting Around Saga with Kids: Trains, Cars & Family Transport (2026)

 Ferries: Goto, Iki, Tsushima Routes

-Saga isn’t a major ferry hub itself, but Karatsu has connections to Iki Island (Nagasaki).
-With kids:
+Saga isn’t a major ferry hub itself, but Karatsu connects to Iki Island (Nagasaki).
+With kids, a crossing can be a fun half-day add-on:

 • Karatsu → Iki ferry — A good kid-friendly add-on if you have time. ~1 hour 40 min crossing.
 Bring snacks.